SuperHackio/GalaxyBMSConverter/README.md

 - Timing Track & CIT Generation
   - This program allows the generation of Timing Tracks, which are BMS files that only contain information on where the song beats are, as well as Chord Selection from a CIT.
   - This program is capable of generating a Timing Track without a MIDI file being present.
 Simply type `_` as the MIDI filename, and you will be able to generate a BMS that is just a timing track and chord selection.
+  - TODO: Write how to use the Chords Editor
 - Audio Effects (Pitch Bend & MIDI Control Changes)
   - Pitch bending is supported through the MIDI standard for pitch changes
   - The converter supports the following MIDI effects (All of which only apply to the BMS Track that they are actually in)